Aliases for AVPR1A Gene

 GeneCards Summary for AVPR1A Gene

 AVPR1A (Arginine Vasopressin Receptor 1A) is a Protein Coding gene.
-Diseases associated with AVPR1A include atypical autism and adenomyosis.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include protein kinase C binding and vasopressin receptor activity.
+Diseases associated with AVPR1A include Acth-Independent Macronodular Adrenal Hyperplasia and Diabetes Insipidus.
+Among its related pathways are RET signaling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and protein kinase C binding.
 An important paralog of this gene is AVPR1B.

 Receptor for arginine vasopressin.
 The activity of this receptor is mediated by G proteins which activate a phosphatidyl-inositol-calcium second messenger system.
 Has been involved in social behaviors, including affiliation and attachment.